EdgeVerve/oe-studio/README.md

 # Data Management

-This part of oe-Designer provides the facility to interact with data.
+This part of oe-studio provides the facility to interact with data.

 ### Data management operations : -